students doing a hook em in front of the tower

 1. Register

-For Students: If your native language is not English, you will need to complete the Oral English Proficiency Assessment or ITA Screening to be eligible for a TA/AI appointment with a department.
-To begin the certification process, the Graduate Adviser or Graduate Coordinator of your employing department must request an ITA Screening for you.
+If your native language is not English, you will need to complete the Oral English Proficiency Assessment or ITA Screening to be eligible for a TA/AI appointment with a department.

 2. Schedule

-For Fall 2025, screenings will be offered July 31 - August 1, August 4-8, and August 20-21.
-The appointment calendar will be available in May.
+For Fall 2025, screenings will be offered July 31-August 1, August 4-8, and August 20-21.
+Students will be emailed individually for scheduling.

 3. Prepare